isomorfeus/isomorfeus-speednode/ruby/README.md

 # isomorfeus-speednode

 A fast runtime for execjs using node js.
+Works on Linux, BSDs, MacOS and Windows.
 Inspired by [execjs-fastnode](https://github.com/jhawthorn/execjs-fastnode).

 ### Community and Support